Vehicle insurance in the United States: Coverage generally

-Commercial insurance for vehicles owned or operated by businesses functions quite similar to private auto insurance, with the exception that personal use of the vehicle is not covered.
+Commercial insurance for vehicles owned or operated by businesses functions quite similarly to private auto insurance, except that personal use of the vehicle is not covered.
 Commercial insurance pricing is also usually higher than private insurance, due to the expanded types of coverage offered for commercial users.

 Insurance providers

 In the United States in 2017, the largest private passenger vehicle insurance providers in terms of market share were State Farm (18.1%), GEICO (12.8%), Progressive Corporation (9.8%), Allstate (9.3%), and USAA (5.7%).
 Insurance is secured either by working with an independent insurance agent or with an insurance broker who is authorized to sell insurance policies.
-Some can represent from several agencies, or a growing number of online brokers who provide policy purchases through online sites.
+Some can represent several agencies or a growing number of online brokers who provide policy purchases through online sites.

 Liability coverage

 Liability coverage, sometimes known as Casualty insurance, is offered for bodily injury (BI) or property damage (PD) for which the insured driver is deemed responsible.
 The amount of coverage provided (a fixed dollar amount) will vary from jurisdiction to jurisdiction.
 Whatever the minimum, the insured can usually increase the coverage (prior to a loss) for an additional charge.

 An example of property damage is where an insured driver (or 1st party) drives into a telephone pole and damages the pole; liability coverage pays for the damage to the pole.
 In this example, the drivers insured may also become liable for other expenses related to damaging the telephone pole, such as loss of service claims (by the telephone company), depending on the jurisdiction.
 An example of bodily injury is where an insured driver causes bodily harm to a third party and the insured driver is deemed responsible for the injuries.
 However, in some jurisdictions, the third party would first exhaust coverage for accident benefits through their own insurer (assuming they have one) and/or would have to meet a legal definition of severe impairment to have the right to claim (or sue) under the insured driver's (or first party's) policy.
 If the third party sues the insured driver, liability coverage also covers court costs and damages that the insured driver may be deemed responsible for.

 In some states, such as New Jersey, it is illegal to operate (or knowingly allow another to operate) a motor vehicle that does not have liability insurance coverage.
 If an accident occurs in a state that requires liability coverage, both parties are usually required to bring and/or submit copies of insurance cards to court as proof of liability coverage.

-In some jurisdictions: Liability coverage is available either as a combined single limit policy, or as a split limit policy:
+In some jurisdictions: Liability coverage is available either as a combined single limit policy or as a split limit policy: